 The lifespan of watch batteries (typically alkaline) differs based on your specified requests and budget.
 Our factory is using batteries mainly from HK(18 months), Indonesia (1 year) and Japan (2-3 years) for its mass productions.

-Our factory generally boycotts Chinese batteries due to their low quality nature.
-However, some factories are still using them, to cut costs so do take note.
+Our factory generally boycotts Chinese batteries due to their low quality.
+However, some factories are still using them to cut costs, so do take note.

-Often, these batteries are made to be easily replaceable due to its relatively short lifespan.
+Often, these batteries are made to be easily replaced due to its relatively short lifespan.